terranovaaleks/c-/lab_01.md

 ## Oral and offline review

 Write your answers to the questions above in inquiry.md do copy relevant code to your answers so that both questions and answers are in context.
+Do not forget to push _inquiry.md_ after answering a question.

 ### Good luck